Sewing by Yukari Meldrum: Clothes/garments

 A skirt, top, or pants with more than 5 pattern pieces: starts at $150

-A button down shirt with a collar, button holes, buttons, and a short sleeve with simple hems: starts at $175
+A button down shirt with a collar, button holes, buttons, and short sleeves with simple hems: starts at $175

 A button down shirt with a collar, button holes, buttons, and long sleeves with cuffs and plackets: starts at $200

-Printing and taping together of the digital pattern: $25
+Printing, taping together, and cutting of the digital pattern: $25/pattern

-Basting, checking for fit, and modifying for fit: $25
+Basting, checking for fit, and modifying for fit: $25/one time

 Do you want to exchange your hour(s) to my hour(s)?
 I'm open to the hour exchange.
 Please contact me.